Experienced Car Accident Attorney, Worcester, Central Mass, Metro West

 What NOT to Do After a Car Accident

-Massachusetts car accident attorneys can provide crucial help following a collision.
+Massachusetts car accident lawyers can provide crucial help for accident victims following a vehicle accident.
 Among other things, we can thoroughly investigate the accident, help prove who was at fault, defend you against unfair accusations, and help secure full and fair compensation for your injuries.

-But we lawyers usually “appear on the scene” days after the crash, if not longer.
+But we auto accident attorneys usually “appear on the scene” days after the crash, if not longer.
 By that time, you might have unwittingly done as much damage to your legal case as was done to your car!
 To help preserve your legal rights, don’t do any of the following nine things after an accident:

 1. Don’t leave the scene